Tutoriel & patron | Sac banane en cuir - 2 tailles

 banana leather tutorial

-Close the inside pocket by sewing the two P9 pieces together.
+Close the inside pocket by sewing the two pieces P9 together.
 Be careful not to sew the leather piece P3.

 banana leather tutorial